mikewlange/QuantiacsTradingAlgo/README.md

 Just Arithmetic?
 -------------

 Yup.
-3rd grade math is all you need to design a highly effecient predictive fincial model, given tehough data to work with.
+3rd grade math is all you need to design a highly effecient predictive fincial models if ehought quality data is at my disposal.

 **Simplicity**

-> Feedforward modeling that processes sequential number sequences into predictive arithmetic models using ONLY atomic functions and operators.
+> Feedforward modeling that processes sequential number sequences (time searies data) into predictive arithmetic models using ONLY atomic functions and operators.
-> Can't post the code for the generator, just because.
+> Can't post the code for the modeler, just because.
 But this is just the first of a TON of trading programs and software I have written that I will provide the full source for.

 If you want to test the model, download the **Matlab** back-tester here: https://www.quantiacs.com/For-Quants/GetStarted/QuantiacsToolbox.aspx.